Senate panel OKs defense pick despite sex assault allegation

 Late Tuesday, the full Senate approved the nomination of David Norquist to be the deputy secretary of defense, marking the first time in seven months that the Pentagon has been led by two Senate-confirmed leaders.
 Defense Secretary Mark Esper was confirmed by the Senate and sworn in last week.

-Former Defense Secretary Jim Mattis stepped down last New Year’s Eve after a series of policy disputes with President Donald Trump and the job has been filled on an acting basis since then.
+Former Defense Secretary Jim Mattis stepped down last New Year’s Eve after a series of policy disputes with President Donald Trump.
+The job has been filled on an acting basis since then.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.